 Welcome to our site.
-Not speaking German (or speaking just a little bit) is no disadvantage whatsoever in learning about our tradition and participating in our activities here in Germany as long as you speak English.
-In fact, English is used even by the kōyil.de team as the main language for communication.
-Wherever and however you want to participate, everybody will be fluent in English and talks will be held bi-lingual if listeners indicate that they are not fully comfortable with German.
-Please contact the team via koyil.deutschland[at]gmail.com to learn more.
+Not speaking German (or speaking just a little bit) is no disadvantage whatsoever in learning about our tradition and participating in activities here in Germany as long as you speak English.

-We have a three major blog posts in English:
+We currently have a four major blog posts in English:

 You can also check the category English.

 Introductory material (no previous knowlegde)

-Having zero previous knowledge in terms and concepts makes the start into the Sri Vaishnava tradition (Śrī Vaiṣṇavam) a bit rough.
-There are many English language websites out there, but all target an Indian audience which is accustomed to certain terms and concepts.
+There are many English language websites out there on Śrī Vaiṣṇavam, but all target an Indian audience which is accustomed to certain terms and concepts.
 So if you do not have such a background or your family has not transmitted these things to you, most articles are rather hard to understand.
 To give such people an easy start, we prepared four articles outlining the basics of our tradition.
 The same articles are presented on this site in German.
 You can find the English versions here: pillai.koyil.org/index.php/newcomers-guide/

 Introductory material (some previous knowledge)

 If you know some basic terms and concepts you may start with the „classic“ introduction from koyil.org.
-This introduction is additionally available in three Indian languages:
+Besides the printed book, the introduction is available in the Web and additionally in three Indian languages: